Conversion to Islam: Conversion rate

 According to Pew Research, the number of U.S. converts to Islam is roughly equal to the number of U.S. Muslims who leave the religion, unlike other religions, in which the number of those leaving is greater than the number of converts.
 77% of new converts to Islam are from Christianity, whereas 19% were from non-religion.
 Meanwhile, among American-born Muslims who have left Islam, about 55% now identify with no religion, 22% identify as Christian, and another 21% identify with other faiths.

 According to Guinness, approximately 12.5 million more people converted to Islam than people converted to Christianity between 1990 and 2000.

-Despite this, Islam remains, on the global level, the second religion with the second largest number of net converts into the religion, with about 420,000 more people converting to Islam than leaving Islam between 2015 and 2020, this number being surpassed by the number of people (7,570,000) switching from "religious" to "unaffiliated".
+Despite this, Islam remains, on the global level, the religion with the second largest number of net converts, with about 420,000 more people converting to Islam than leaving Islam between 2015 and 2020, this number being surpassed by the number of people (7,570,000) switching from "religious" to "unaffiliated".

 In 2010, the Pew Forum found "that statistical data for Muslim conversions is scarce and as per their little available information, there is no substantial net gain or loss of Muslims due to religious conversion.
 It also stated that "the number of people who embrace Islam and the number of those who leave Islam are roughly equal.
 Thus, this report excludes religious conversion as a direct factor from the projection of Muslim population growth."
 People switching their religions will likely have no effect on the growth of the Muslim population, as the number of people who convert to Islam is roughly similar to those who leave Islam.
 Another study found that the number of people who will leave Islam is 9,400,000 and the number of converts to Islam is 12,620,000 so the net gain to Islam through conversion should be 3 million between 2010 and 2050, mostly from Sub Saharan Africa (2.9 million).